digitalrebar/provision/doc/setup/preparing.rst

 hardware sizes you need.
 However, note that some Operating Systems that you might provision will have requirements that may dictate the lower bounds of your VMs sizing configuration.

 For example, CentOS/Redhat VMs should be configured with at least 2 GB of vMemory.
-This is ar requirement of the CentOS installation and *dracut* tooling.
+This is a requirement of the CentOS installation and *dracut* tooling.
 In general, we would recommend not configuring vMemory on your Virtual Machines with less than 2 GB as a safety precaution.